-ISA and other laws, such as IFCA, exclude from sanction purchases of natural gas from Iran or natural gas transactions with Iran.
+ISA and other laws, such as IFCA, exclude from sanctions natural gas transactions with Iran.
 However, construction of gas pipelines involving Iran is subject to ISA sanctions.
-Moreover, sanctions on financial transactions with Iran (see throughout) can impede implementation of purchase agreements for Iranian gas.
+And, sanctions on financial transactions with Iran might impede gas transactions with Iran.